National insurance contributions (NIC) - What are national insurance contributions (NIC)?

 National insurance helps to pay for some state benefits including retirement pensions.
 Your national insurance contributions (NIC) earn you the right to receive certain benefits.

-Employees pay Class 1 national insurance contributions of 12% on earnings above the lower limit of £155 per week primary threshold.
+Employees pay Class 1 national insurance contributions of 12% on earnings above the £242 per week primary threshold.
+You will only pay contributions of 2% on any earnings over £967 per week.

 Employers are also expected to pay Class 1 NICs (known as secondary contributions) at 13.8% on the earnings of each employee who earns more than the primary threshold.
 This contributes, among other things, towards the employee's entitlement to statutory payments.